 Third, bring all available references to the consultation to help the artist better understand your idea.

 While we pride ourselves in being a laid back, family-loving tattoo shop, we do have some rules when it comes to children.
 Children can come into the shop, but it's best to leave your children at home while you are getting tattooed.
 A tattoo shop can be a dangerous place for children, especially if not attended.
 If children do come, they must stay in the lobby, and be attended by an adult at all times.

-While friends and family are welcome, state law does not allow them to be in the same room as those getting tattooed, meaning they will have to stay in the lobby or watch from a distance.
+While friends and family are welcome, state law does not allow them to be in the same room as those getting tattooed, meaning they will have to stay in the lobby.
 Please keep in mind that our lobby is not very big, so large groups do not work well.

 We work primarily on an appointment basis.
 Please be on time for your scheduled appointment, and call at least 24 hours in advanced if an appointment cannot be kept.
 We require $100 deposits for appointments at the time of booking.

 This “non-refundable” deposit is a guarantee that you will show up at the agreed time for your appointment.
 After the consultation and on the day of your appointment only minor changes are able to be made to the design.
 Your deposit will be considered a drawing fee if you decide to completely change the design.
 If you can’t make your appointment, you must cancel at least 24 hours in advance or you will lose your deposit.
 If you cancel your appointment you must reschedule within 2 weeks.
 If you show up at the agreed upon time the deposit will be applied to the price of the tattoo.
 For multi-session tattoos (sleeve, back piece, etc) the deposit will carry over and will be credited toward the last session.

 click here for more info and deposit form